gboncoffee/gboncoffee.github.io/content/_index.md

   in Spanish I'll probably understand.
 - I've used **lots** of desktop environments, window managers and text editors.
   Always searching for the most productive and minimalistic, bloatless one.
-  Ironically, nowadays I just use GNOME with no extensions and Visual Studio Code.
+  Ironically, nowadays I just use Cinnamon unconfigured and Visual Studio Code.
 - A monad is just a monoid in the category of the endofunctors.